6 Aircraft Anti-Icing and De-Icing Systems - PilotMall.com

 What is the Difference Between Anti-Icing and De-Icing?

-Anti-icing and de-icing might sound like they’re doing the same job, but they actually work at different stages.
+Anti-icing and de-icing might sound like they’re doing the same job, but they actually work at different stages of protecting your aircraft from ice-related hazards.

 Anti-Icing

-You’ll usually find anti-icing on engines, wings, and windshields—places where ice can really mess with your aircrafts performance or your visibility.
+You’ll usually find anti-icing on engines, wings, and windshields—critical areas where ice formation can severely compromise aircraft performance and pilot visibility.

 De-Icing

-Since the de-icing process can leave ice on surfaces for short periods, pilots need to pay close attention to timing to get the most out of the system.
+Because the de-icing process may leave ice on the surface for short periods before it breaks off, pilots need to pay close attention to timing and activate the system before ice gets too thick.

 Image of an aircraft receiving anti-icing fluids - PilotMall.com